ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 - consumers - methods that consume `Iterators`, e.g. `collect`, `fold`, `reduce`, `sum`, `all`, `any`, `max`, `min`, `count`, `find`
 - unrolling - means to flatten a loop, compiler does this optimization often if it's a small number of known iterations
     - e.g. `for i in (1..5) { ... }`
+### VISIBLITY/SCOPE
+- all things are private by default and can be made public with `pub` keyword
+    - public items can be used by anything in the crate
+    - a struct/enum can be marked public, but fields are still private unless fields are declared public
+- private items are only visible in the current module and decendant modules

 ## REFERENCES/OWNERSHIP
 - references are a "pointer" to data, and in rust they also mean borrowing the data from an owner